Skip to main content

 What to ask any broker before you start

 Business Jet Dealer works exclusively for buyers.
 We are paid by you, through an advisory fee based on the aircraft’s value, and we never accept commissions from sellers.
-It’s a structural difference, not a marketing claim.
+It’s a structural difference, not a marketing claim — see how we work end to end, or get in touch to discuss a specific acquisition.